 Risk Assessment Guidance

-Specific COVID-19 risk assessments have been developed for Managers to assess the risks in their services/ teams and to support individual staff in returning to work/ the workplace.
+Specific COVID-19 risk assessments have been developed for managers to assess the risks in their services/ teams and to support individual staff.

-This brief guide is intended to help you to complete a BHCC risk assessment form.
+This brief guide is intended to help you to complete a council risk assessment form.

 What is risk assessment?

 Risk assessment is an examination of what in the workplace may cause harm to people and helps us identify what measures need to be taken to help us prevent that harm.